katada93/test-github-app/README.md

 # GitHub User

-«GitHub User» - is a test ReactJS project for some company.
+«GitHub User» - is a test ReactJS project.

 ### Install